practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 > The API of a composite object should not be more complicated than that of any
 > of its components -- GOOS (54)

+Fair warning: my interpretation may be different than what the GOOS authors intended, but I think some flexibility is useful here.

 ## To think about